ManthanTerse/Who_Wants_To_Be_A_Millionare/README.md

-🐍 30 Days Python Challenge → 10 Projects

-💰 Project: “Who Wants to Be a Millionaire” – Quiz Game
+💰 Project: “Who Wants to Be a Millionaire” – Quiz Game 🐍

-This is one of the projects from my 30 Days Python Challenge, where I’m building 10 projects in 30 days (1 project every 3 days).Inspired by India’s top quiz show Kaun Banega Crorepati (KBC) 🎧💼, this Python-based terminal game recreates the excitement of winning increasing prize money with each correct answer!
+This is one of the projects from my 30 Days Python 🐍 Challenge, where I’m building 10 projects in 30 days (1 project every 3 days).Inspired by India’s top quiz show Kaun Banega Crorepati (KBC) 🎧💼, this Python-based terminal game recreates the excitement of winning increasing prize money with each correct answer!
                                       ![image](https://github.com/user-attachments/assets/a40cba22-00ca-4231-91a1-1e07e9c9e713)